-Inspect all equipment before use, especially if they have been exposed to water.
+Inspect all equipment before use, especially if exposed to water

-Watch for animals that might have entered the construction site during a flood.
+Watch for animals that might have entered the construction site during the flood

-Report all electrical hazards to your supervisor and ask on how to proceed.
+Report all electrical hazards to your supervisor and ask how to proceed

-Make sure all generators are in a well ventilated area when using them.
+Make sure all generators are in a well-ventilated area if we use them

 Check your First Aid Kits and make sure they are complete to help in case they are needed.

-Review important contact phone numbers in case incidents need to be reported or someone has to be contacted for emergency.
+Review important contact phone numbers in case incidents need to be reported or someone has to be contacted for an emergency

-Report any minor injury so we can take proper action if needed.
+Report any minor injury so we can properly take proper if needed.

-Consult with your supervisor if you need PPE before work begins so he/she can issue accord-ingly.
+- Consult with your supervisor if you need PPE before work begins so he/she can issue it accordingly.

 STAY IN COMMUNICATION